-Donald Rodney: Autoicon Presentation + Panel Discussion
+Donald Rodney: Digital Diaspora Presentation & Panel Discussion

-Join us for an afternoon event exploring the legacy of Donald Rodney’s pioneering art work Autoicon (2000) and converging experimental practices in digital and net art by Black artists happening in the 1990s and today.
+Sat 23 Nov, 2pm–4.30pmJoin us for an afternoon event exploring Donald Rodney’s interactive artwork Autoicon (2000) and the legacy of practices in digital and net art by Black and global majority artists in the 1990s.

-Originally produced as both a website and CD-ROM, Donald Rodney’s Autoicon was conceived by the artist in the mid-1990s but not completed until 2000, two years after his death due to sickle cell anaemia.
+Originally produced as both a website and CD-ROM, Donald Rodney’s Autoicon was conceived by the artist in the mid-1990s but not completed until 2000, two years after his death from sickle cell anaemia.
 Referencing Jeremy Bentham’s infamous nineteenth-century Auto-Icon, the work proposes an extension of the personhood and presence of Rodney, while challenging dominant conceptions of the self, the body and historical authenticity.
 Consisting of a Java-based AI and neural network, the platform engages the user in text-based ‘chat’ and provides responses by drawing from a dense body of data related to Rodney, including documentation of artworks, medical records, interviews, images, notes and videos.

 Access